All of our content is written by humans, not robots. Learn More

 Viruses are scary whatever the context, whether dealing with your health or computers.
 We’re not medical experts, though, so let’s talk about the viruses that we’re very much familiar with: Computer viruses.

 Computer viruses can attack pretty much any internet-connected device, from computers to smartphones.
 That being said, some systems are more resistant to viruses and others come with built-in virus protection.
-That begs the question, “Is getting third-party antivirus software still necessary?”.
+But, just because a device comes with built-in protection doesn’t mean it’s the best antivirus protection available for that device.
+It also doesn’t mean it’s bad just because it’s built-in either.

 Pro Tip: Protecting every device with antivirus software can run you a pretty penny.
 Save with Kaspersky Free, one of the best free antivirus software.
 Read about it in our Kaspersky review; it’s better at detecting malware than most people think.